-Employers will likely need to communicate and notify tax authorities in the state where their employees reside to pay taxes through that state.
+Employers will likely need to communicate and notify the tax authorities in the state where their employees reside to pay taxes through that state.
 If your team is working from different countries, figuring out taxes becomes considerably more complicated.

-PRO TIP — Many companies working with specialists in other countries often hire them on as contractors or freelancers so that those workers can simply pay taxes based on their location.
+PRO TIP — Many companies working with specialists in other countries often hire them on as contractors or freelancers, so that those workers can simply pay taxes based on their location.

 When to Seek Professional Help?

-While many entrepreneurs tend to take a self-sufficient approach to most of their business endeavors, filing taxes can be quite an arduous and time-consuming task, especially for those that are unfamiliar with the filing process.
+While many entrepreneurs tend to take a self-sufficient approach to most of their business endeavours, filing taxes can be quite an arduous and time-consuming task, especially for those that are unfamiliar with the filing process.
 Small mistakes can be costly in terms of money and the time it takes to correct the mishap down the road, so it’s imperative for entrepreneurs and business owners with little time to spare to take careful steps to ensure accuracy when recording tax information.